rcallaghan/tic-tac-toe/README.md

 * I feel some of the code I wrote was messy and rushed
 * My checkForResult method is ugly and I shouldn't be passing the result as a string like that.
 * I felt this was a javascript heavy test and I should have focussed more on the styling sides because of the role that is available
-* I didn't put too many transitions in as I feel they should only be used in same occasions.
+* I didn't put too many transitions in as I feel they should only be used in some occasions and not everywhere.
 * I would already rewrite this solution if I had more time.